6024 king edward 1

 The locomotive is no stranger to the mainline and is a regular visitor to heritage railways.

-The locomotive is currently undergoing a very heavy overhaul, which hopefully will see her emerge even better than before, hopefully in 2020.
+The locomotive is currently undergoing a very heavy overhaul, which will see her emerge even better than before, hopefully in 2020.

 CHECK BACK HERE REGULARLY FOR NEWS OF THE LOCOMOTIVE.